Armand Duplantis: 2025: Multiple new world records, 3rd outdoor and indoor world titles, century mark, Laureus award, 5th diamond league title and 6.30 m

-Duplantis' 12th world record at the historic Stockholm Olympic Stadium, once the venue of the 1912 Summer Olympics, was the first time a world record in pole vault has been set at the stadium.
+Duplantis's 12th world record at the historic Stockholm Olympic Stadium, once the venue of the 1912 Summer Olympics, was the first time a world record in pole vault has been set at the stadium.
 The stadium has seen more athletic world records broken than any other stadium in the world, with a total of 83 set between 1912 and 2008 but none of the 83 previous world records set at the stadium were in pole vault.
 The last Swedish athlete who broke a world record at the BAUHAUS-galan meet within the stadium ground was Patrik Sjöberg, who set the high jump world record in 1987.
-Then Duplantis' mother was present in the stadium's stands too.
+Then Duplantis's mother was present in the stadium's stands too.

-As a tradition of the Stockholm Olympic Stadium, Duplantis' name was etched onto the walls of the "Stadion Walk of Fame" to commemorate his achievement of breaking world record within its grounds.
+As a tradition of the Stockholm Olympic Stadium, Duplantis's name was etched onto the walls of the "Stadion Walk of Fame" to commemorate his achievement of breaking world record within its grounds.

 With this Diamond League victory on home soil, Duplantis has won 37 out of 41 Diamond League outings since 2020, making him one of the greatest serial winner of the Diamond League circuit.
 Overall, he has notched up a total of 39 Diamond League meet wins since his Diamond League debut in 2017, surpassing Renand Lavillenie's total of 37 wins.
 He has competed in 93 events since 2020, losing only 4 times, none of which have come outside of Diamond League meets.

 On 11 July, Duplantis won at the Monaco Diamond League in a new meet record of 6.05 m, erasing the previous record of 6.02 m set in 2019 by Poland's Piotr Lisek.
 With another Diamond League meet record under his belt, Duplantis moved closer to a clean sweep, as he now holds the meet records in 13 out of the 15 different stops of the 2025 edition of the Diamond League series.
 The remaining two stops are Rabat's meet record of 5.86 m, held by Sam Kendricks, and London's meet record of 6.03 m, held by Renaud Lavillenie.

 On 12 August, Duplantis set his 13th world record with a 6.29 m clearance at Gyulai István Memorial – a World Athletics Continental Tour Gold meeting – in Budapest.
 This was the first world record ever set in the 15-year history of the Gyulai István Memorial.
 The 6.29 m mark erased the Hungarian all-comers' record of 6.10 m Duplantis set at the same stadium where he won his second world title at the 2023 World Championships.
-In a light hearted moment, Puma, Duplantis' main sponsor which pays him a bonus for each of his world records, reacted to his 13th world record with a sarcastic comment on Instagram: 'Please give us a rest'.
+In a light hearted moment, Puma, Duplantis's main sponsor which pays him a bonus for each of his world records, reacted to his 13th world record with a sarcastic comment on Instagram: 'Please give us a rest'.